Do you wonder WHY you don’t get your hands on the best money transfer deals?

 Add a comment below with how much difference you see.

-In many cases, for money transfers to India from the UK, I have only seen only SBI bank coming close to these alternative money transfer companies that are disrupting the forex transfer market.
+For money transfers to India from the UK, I have only seen SBI bank money transfers that come close to these alternative money transfer companies disrupting the forex transfer market.
+Rest all add huge markups cutting into your remittances.

 Keep an open mind and make a sound decision.